Preproposal statement of inquiry was filed as WSR 05-22-113.

 Name of Agency Personnel Responsible for Drafting: Melodie Bankers, P.O.
 Box 40258, (360) 725-7039; Implementation: Beth Berendt, P.O.
 Box 40255, (360) 725-7117; and Enforcement: Carol Sureau, P.O.
 Box 40255, (360) 725-7050.

 No small business economic impact statement has been prepared under chapter 19.85 RCW.
-The cost of compliance with this proposed rule for small businesses regulated by the OIC would be minor or negligible.
+The cost of compliance with this proposed rule for small businesses regulated by the office of the insurance commissioner would be minor or negligible.

 A cost-benefit analysis is required under RCW 34.05.328.
 A preliminary cost-benefit analysis may be obtained by contacting Kacy Scott, P.O.
 Box 40258, Olympia, WA 98504-0258, phone (360) 725-7041, fax (360) 586-3109, e-mail Kacys@oic.wa.gov.